radhakerasoi/radhakerasoi.github.io/README.md

 ## Features

-* Component library for website building
-* Fully configurable Website
-* Pre-built pages
-* Pre-styled components
+* Authentic Indian dining experiences
+* Celebrity chef background and story
+* Traditional recipes and cooking methods
+* Intimate dining settings
+* Cultural storytelling through food
-* Blog
+* Blog with culinary insights and recipes
-* Category pages
-* Testimonials
-* Portfolio
+* Contact and reservation system
 * Live editing with [CloudCannon](http://cloudcannon.com/)
 * Optimised for editing in [CloudCannon](http://cloudcannon.com/)
 * Search engine optimisation

 ## Develop

-Vonge was built with [Jekyll](http://jekyllrb.com/) version 4.2.1, but should support newer versions as well.
+This website was built with [Jekyll](http://jekyllrb.com/) version 4.2.1, but should support newer versions as well.

 Install the dependencies for Bookshop: